tigerros-SE/image_to_lcd/README.md

 but if you set the font to `Monospace`, special characters will be rendered with a specific color.
 You can find the method for converting a color to this special character in the source of the [`to_se_char`](https://docs.rs/image_to_space_engineers_lcd/0.1.0/image_to_space_engineers_lcd/fn.to_se_char.html) function.

-That is what allows us to render images instead of text, but Space Engineers also has a limited color palette.
+That is what allows us to render images instead of text, but Space Engineers also has a limited color palette and panel size.
+We need to resize the image first, specifically to a width of `178 * width_aspect_ratio` and a height of `178 * height_aspect_ratio`.

-This means that if simply take each pixel of an image and then convert it to that special character with no other processing, the end result will be affected by [color banding](https://en.wikipedia.org/wiki/Color_banding), and pretty badly too.
+When it comes to the color palette, it means that if simply take each pixel of an image and then convert it to that special character with no other processing, the end result will be affected by [color banding](https://en.wikipedia.org/wiki/Color_banding), and pretty badly too.
 You can see for yourself in the [example results](#example-results), just compare the ugly undithered image and the dithered image.

-That is why we need to first apply [dithering](https://en.wikipedia.org/wiki/Dither#Digital_photography_and_image_processing) to the image.
+That is why we need to also apply [dithering](https://en.wikipedia.org/wiki/Dither#Digital_photography_and_image_processing) to the image.
 In this case, I chose the [Floyd-Steinberg](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering) dithering method, as it is one that produces excellent results while keeping things simple.
 So, the process goes like this:

 1. Take image
+2. Resize image
-2. Dither image
+3. Dither image
-3. Create string
+4. Create string
-4. Get pixels in image and push a Space Engineers-compatible version to the string
+5. Get pixels in image and push a Space Engineers-compatible version to the string
-5. Return string
+6. Return string

 Unless of course you choose the [`image_to_se_string`](https://docs.rs/image_to_space_engineers_lcd/0.1.0/image_to_space_engineers_lcd/fn.image_to_se_string.html) function which doesn't dither the image, resulting in the aforementioned horrible looking image in the [example results](#example-results).